truemagic-coder/solana-agent/README.md

 - **Persistent Remote Memory** that maintains coherent context across days or weeks — critical for personalized agents and ongoing workflows.
 - **Native Solana Execution** with x402 payments using real wallets (private key or Privy).
 Agents can swap, transfer, lend, and interact with protocols without human-in-the-loop.
 - **Production-Grade Tool Suite** — 20+ first-party tools for Jupiter, Kamino, Birdeye, Rugcheck, Privy operations, technical analysis, and more.
 No separate SDKs required.
-- **Proven Agent Intelligence** — Our hosted service delivers **near-human performance** on the benchmarks that matter for agents: memory retention, multi-step planning, code repair, and commercial decision-making.
+- **Proven Agent Intelligence** — Our hosted service delivers **near AGI performance** on the benchmarks that matter for agents: memory retention, multi-step planning, code repair, and commercial decision-making.
 - **Simple SDK** with powerful runtime context for conversation isolation, memory tiers, and wallet delegation.

 **The result?** Agents that ship faster, cost less to maintain, perform better in production, and actually move value on Solana.

-## Proven Near-Human Agent Performance
+## Proven Near AGI Agent Performance

 Don't trust marketing claims.
 Trust the numbers.

 Our hosted service leads on the hardest agent benchmarks because it was *built* for memory, continuity, tool orchestration, and recovery — not retrofitted.

 **Human-Calibrated Cross-Domain Battery** (Latest): **0.842** weighted mean
-- **Mean human ratio: 0.935** (near-human level)
+- **Mean human ratio: 0.935** on the calibrated battery
 - Minimum human ratio: 0.852
 - **Verdict: Production-ready for serious agent workloads**